Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Experimental Results

 After performing all experiments, we determined the four strongest combinations to perform the remainder of the tests.
 These combinations are trained on the primary suicide vs depression dataset with uncorrected labels.
-The complete results can be viewed in the Appendix A in the supplemental.
+The complete results are in Appendix A in the supplemental (in Github repository).
 The performance of the four strongest models are shown in Table \ref{tab:4-best-models}.
 The combinations are: BERT embeddings with a CNN (bert-cnn), BERT with a fully-dense neural network (bert-dense), BERT with a Bi-LSTM neural network (bert-bilstm), and GUSE with a fully-dense neural network (guse-dense).
-This proves the importance of our contribution, as all of the transformers and classifiers are deep learning models, substantially outperforming the baselines.
+This proves the importance of our contribution as all DNNs outperform the baselines.
 For all future experiments, we use the four models above.